 How can you contribute to the Dynare Project ?

 As a free and open-source software project, we think of Dynare as a community.
 Though primary development is undertaken to varying degrees by a core team, we encourage others to be involved in any way that interests them.
-That could be anything from attending the Dynare Conference, to participating actively in the Dynare Forum, to spotting and reporting bugs, to directly making changes to the codebase.
-Financial contributions also help ensure the continued stability of the Dynare project.
+That could be anything from attending one of our events, to participating actively in the Dynare Forum, to spotting and reporting bugs, to directly making changes to the codebase.

 The Dynare Forum is a great resource to turn to when you’re stuck.
 Along with the manual, it should be a point of reference when working with Dynare.